uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-error-control/sections/the-parity-magic-trick.md

 It would be ideal to have some physical parity cards at this point that you can layout in front of you and play around with to explore the questions raised.

-An error control coding {glossary-link term="algorithm"}algorithm{glossary-link end} can often detect errors more easily than it can correct them.
+An error control coding algorithm can often detect errors more easily than it can correct them.
 Errors involving multiple bits can sometimes even go undetected.
 What if the computer (or your friend if you were being a magician with actual parity cards) had been sneaky and turned over two cards instead of one?
 You could start by getting a friend or classmate to actually do this.